grapesfrog/media-catalogue/Streamlined_example/README.md

 ## Example Queries

-The chatbot understands various types of queries:
+The chatbot understands various types of queries e.g:

 - "Do we have any fantasy films?"
 - "What movies are in the living room?"